The Library's Collections

 The University has two music CD collections.
-The Arts Media Center (at the Center of the Arts) and the Browsing CD collection in the Library.
+The Browsing CD Academic Collection (formerly housed at the Center of the Arts) and the Browsing CD Collection.
 Both collections may be searched by using Research@UWW.
 The Browsing CD Academic Collection is arranged by Library of Congress call numbers.
 The Browsing CD collection is arranged by genre and artist/title.
-See the Browsing CD display near the Law Collection for more details on the shelving arrangement of the Browsing CD Collection.
+See the Browsing CD displays near the Law Collection for more details on the shelving arrangement of the Browsing CD Collection.

 The DVD collection is located directly across from the Circulation Desk.
 The collection is split into two categories: Academic and Feature Film.
 The Academic DVDs are arranged by Library of Congress call number with Oversize Academic DVDs shelved at the end of the collection.
 Feature Films include popular U.S. and foreign films as well as television shows and are arranged alphabetically by the first three letters of the title.

 BROWSING GRAPHIC NOVELS

 Graphic novels use both text and images, in sequential art format, to tell a story.
 Because the term "graphic novel" refers to format and not content, graphic novels represent both fiction and non-fiction works.
 The collection is arranged in Library of Congress call number order.
 Graphic novels that are intended for younger audiences will be kept in the Curriculum (PreK-12) Collections.
-Graphic novels may be found using HALCAT, which assigns most of them subject headings of either "graphic novels" or "comic books."
+Graphic novels may be found using Research@UWW, which assigns most of them subject headings of either "graphic novels" or "comic books."

 The Library still has an extensive collection of VHS tapes, mainly on academic topics.
 The collection is arranged by Library of Congress call number and Oversize VHS tapes are located at the end of the collection.

 BROWSING VIDEO GAMES